-Quakers’ faith is one of first-hand experience of God, so we have no designated priests or ministers.
+Annapolis Valley Quakers meet for worship every Sunday.
+Since Quakers’ faith is one of first-hand experience of God, we have no designated priests or ministers.
 During weekly Meeting for Worship, we wait in expectant silence.
 Ministry may come from anyone who is moved by the Spirit.

 Who Are We?

-Annapolis Valley Quaker Meeting has members and attenders from Windsor to Annapolis Royal.
-It started as a small worship group in the 1970’s.
-Since the mid-1980’s it has been a fully functioning Quaker Meeting, and is active in regional and national Quaker organizations.
+Our full name is Annapolis Valley Monthly Meeting of the Religious Society of Friends.
+We have members and attenders from Windsor to Annapolis Royal.
+We started as a small worship group in the 1970’s.
+Since the mid-1980’s we have been a fully functioning Quaker Meeting, and we are active in regional and national Quaker organizations.

 Where and When?

 We meet in the homes of local members at 10:30am each Sunday morning, except for the first Sunday of the month, when we usually meet at 4pm followed by pot-luck supper.
 Call 902-679-3743 or for locations.